Pilot-waves and copilot-particles: A nonstochastic approach to objective wavefunction collapse: Theory

-The reason we deviate from standard Bohm-de Broglie dynamics are twofold.
+Note that all quantities labelled here as \textquotedblleft fictitious\textquotedblright\ are not tied to any real observable properties of the system: $\mu$ is not necessarily related to the actual particles' masses and $\tau$ may not be the real temperature.
+In fact, these quantities enter all equations as the ratio $\mu^{-1}\tau$, which we leave as an adjustable parameter in the theory that controls the equilibration time.
+A simple order-of-magnitude calculation is helpful to set the scale of these constants.
+A typical atomic orbital is of the order of $\ell=10^{-9} \operatorname{m} $, while atomic vibrations have a typical period of the order of $10^{-14} \operatorname{s} $, which estimates the maximum allowed relaxation time $t_{r}$ that would not significantly affect atomic dynamics.
+If we assume that the fictitious particle would take about $n_{eq}=1000$ trips across the orbital to equilibrate, we then have that the fictitious particle velocity would need to be about $\sqrt{\mu^{-1}\tau}\approx n_{eq}\ell/t_{r}=10^{8} \operatorname{m} / \operatorname{s} $, which is comfortably below the speed of light.

+Traditional Bohm-de Broglie dynamics guarantees a strong equivariance property: If an ensemble of Bohmian particles is distributed according the $\left\vert \psi\left( r,t_{0}\right) \right\vert ^{2}$ at some time $t_{0} $, it will remain, by construction, distributed according to $\left\vert \psi\left( r,t\right) \right\vert ^{2}$ for all $t>t_{0}$.
+However, we deviate from standard Bohm-de Broglie dynamics for two reasons.
 First, the particles tend to not get trapped very well under the usual Bohm-de Broglie dynamics: As the particle approaches a region of low probability density, it typically speeds up (which specifically ensures that the particle has low probability of being found there).
 As a result, the particle can easily escape any isolated lobe in the wavefunction.
 Second, the Bohmian particle does not thermalize very quickly.
 For instance, in a wave packet, the particle typically follows along smoothly while remaining at the same location relative to the center of the wave packet, instead of visiting all positions of high probability.
 Our alternative dynamics avoids both of these problems.
+The equivariance property under Bohm-de Broglie dynamics is here replaced by a convergence towards $\left\vert \psi\left( r,t\right) \right\vert ^{2}$ implied by Boltzmann's \textquotedblleft H-theorem\textquotedblright \ \cite{villani:hthm}.
+When the relaxation time associated with this process become very long, the particle's distribution could differ from $\left\vert \psi\left( r,t\right) \right\vert ^{2}$ and this possibility will in fact turn out to be essential to enable wavefunction collapse in macroscopic systems in our formalism.

-We are now ready to show that, under conditions ensuring thermalization, our proposal essentially reduces to the conventional Schr\"{o}dinger equation.
+We are now ready to show that, under conditions ensuring rapid thermalization (i.e. when the particle's relaxation time $t_{r}$ is sufficiently short), our proposal essentially reduces to the conventional Schr\"{o}dinger equation.
 Indeed, computing the expected value of the last term of (\ref{eqmodse}) with respect to the random position $r$ with instantaneous probability density $\left\vert \psi\left( r,t\right) \right\vert ^{2}$, we have:

 since $\int\phi\left( x-\pi r\right) dr=1$ by construction.
 As a result, on average, the last term cancels out the second term of (\ref{eqmodse}) and we recover Schr\"{o}dinger's equation.